jaredhendrickson13/pfsense-api/CONTRIBUTING.md

 - `$this->initial_data` : The request data as it was when the object was created
 - `$this->validated_data` : An array for validators to use to populate data that has been validated
 - `$this->errors` : An array to populate any errors encountered.
 Should be an array of APIResponse values.
+- `$this->config` : Our pfSense configuration array.
+You may read current configuration values using this array or write changes to the configuration by updating it's values.
+If you do make changes to the configuration, you must use call `$this->write_config()` to apply them.

+#### Reading and Writing to pfSense's XML Configuration ####
+Included in the API framework are properties and methods to read and write to pfSense's XML configuration.
+Please note that other functions are likely required to configure pfSense's backend to use the new configuration.
+These properties and methods are available anywhere within your API model:

+- `$this->config` : Our pfSense XML configuration in a PHP array format.
+You may read the current configuration from this property or update/add new configuration by assigning the corresponding array key new values
+- `$this->write_config()` : This method writes any changes made to $this->config to pfSense's XML configuration file.
+Any changes made to $this->config will not be applied until this method is executed.

 #### Overriding API Model Validation ####
 By default, API models do not provide any sort of validation.
 You are responsible for overriding the class method to